History

 Ceiling Height

-Above grade floors range from 12’ to 22’
+Above-grade floors range from 12 to 22 feet.

 Elevators